cloudevents/spec/cesql/spec.md

 Through implicit type casting, the user can convert the addressed value instances to _Integer_ and _Boolean_.

-When addressing an attribute not included in the input event, the subexpression referencing the missing attribute MUST evaluate to `false`.
+When addressing an attribute not included in the input event, the subexpression referencing the missing attribute MUST evaluate to the zero value for the return type of the subexpression.
-For example, `true AND (missingAttribute = "")` would evaluate to `false` as the subexpression `missingAttribute = ""` would be false.
+For example, `true AND (missingAttribute = "")` would evaluate to `false` as the subexpression `missingAttribute = ""` would be false, given that the return type for the `=` operator is _Boolean_.
+However, the expression `missingattribute * 5` would evaluate to `0` because the return type for the `*` operator is _Integer_.
+Note that this does not mean that the _value_ of the missing attribute is set to be the zero value for the type of the missing attribute.
+Rather, the subexpression with the missingAttribute returns the zero value of the return type of the subexpression.
+As an example, `1 / missingAttribute` does not raise a _MathError_ due to the division by zero, instead it returns `0` as that is the zero value for the return type of the subexpression.
+In cases where the return type of the subexpression cannot be determined by the CESQL engine, the CESQL engine MUST assume a return type of _Boolean_.
+In such cases, the return value would therefore be `false`.

 ### 3.3.
 Errors